-Beyond these, there are many, many other places to publish your flash fiction, but lots of those places don’t pay—you only get exposure for your work and a potential publication credit.
+Beyond the flash fiction markets mentioned above, there are many, many other places you can publish your flash fiction, but lots of those places don’t pay—you only get exposure for your work and a potential publication credit.

 Have you had luck selling flash fiction?
 Tell us in the comments!

 For more on short fiction, check out these articles: